cypherpunk-academy/2064/en/035_2021_The vulnerabilities database.md

 You'll be busy.
 You can count on that.
 This is gonna be a riot :-)
-Exactly 5 minutes after the start you go in and then after exactly 10 minutes you go out again.
+Exactly 5 minutes after the start you go in and then after precisely 10 minutes you go out again.
 We'll just be a few more minutes.
 Just to be safe."

-Marlene: "Then I'll go out again."
+Marlene: "Then, I'll go out again."
 She placed a digital alarm clock right next to her laptop.

 Mohammed: "Okay.
 Then I say: GO!
 15 minutes, from now on."